Toucan Do It Too

 Toucan Do It Too is the third album by American country rock group the Amazing Rhythm Aces, released in 1977 on ABC Records.
-It reached #24 on the US country chart and #114 on the Billboard albums chart.
+It reached No. 24 on the US country chart and No. 114 on the Billboard albums chart.

-In 2000, Toucan Do It Too was reissued by the Special Products Division of Sony Music in the USA on a two-for-one CD which also contains the group's fourth album Burning the Ballroom Down.
+In 2000, Toucan Do It Too was reissued by the Special Products Division of Sony Music in the USA on a two-for-one CD that also contains the group's fourth album, Burning the Ballroom Down.